enggsajjad/scooter/README.md

 ## logs
 Different logs

-## esp32scooter recent code
+## esp32scooter
-Main code, integrated all
+Main code, integrated all, that is recent code

 ## Test